pulumi/pulumi-hugo/themes/default/content/learn/abstraction-encapsulation/encapsulation/index.md

 ```

 In Pulumi, everything, including your resources, can be modeled, abstracted, and
 encapsulated just like anything in your programming language of choice.
+Why does

-Next up, let's explore the idea of sharing these groupings with others!
+that matter, or why should you care?
+The answer to that question is up next!